-Jane Lindop, a senior associate in the Real Estate team at Collyer Bristow whose clients include both landlords and tenants, comments.
+Jane Lindop, a Real Estate lawyer at Collyer Bristow whose clients include both landlords and tenants, comments.

 “The Government has introduced a raft of measures to help businesses and their staff that will be of help to tenants and should be explored.
 It is also likely that, as this crisis deepens, further measures of support will be introduced.

 “Whilst landlords may be reluctant to agree any rent concessions, they and their tenants should open an honest dialogue.
 Landlords may accept monthly instead of quarterly rental payments or may even agree to a rent-free period.”

 “It is likely to be in landlords’ interests to protect tenants from insolvency, particularly if that tenant has a good rent covenant and is confident that business will return once normal trading positions return.
 Landlords will, of course, be very aware that it will be difficult, if not impossible, to find new tenants at this particular point in time.”

 Jane adds: “Any rent concessions between a landlord and occupier should be formally documented, typically by way of a side letter, setting out clearly the concessions agreed and the time period in which they apply.